 - 1 1/4 cup quick oats - SEE NOTES!
 You may not use all of the oats, and you may need a tad more.
 Just depends.

 - In a small saucepan over medium-low heat, melt the butter.

 - When the butter has melted, add the milk, sugar, and cocoa powder.
 Stir.
 Slowly bring the mixture to a boil.
 Boil for 2 minutes, stirring occasionally.
 I never let it sit too long without stirring.

 - Remove from heat.
 Add the peanut butter and vanilla.
 Stir.
-Add the quick oats and stir until evenly coated.
+Add the quick oats (not all at once, because you may not need all of them… you don't want the mixture to be too runny or too dry.
+Climate and altitude can affect the amount needed) and stir until evenly coated.

 - Lay out a small piece of wax paper.
 Drop by spoonfuls onto the wax paper.
 Let cool.
 Enjoy!